calaldees/teachingWorkshops/teacherTraining/cpd.md

     * Busy work - treading water - at your limit
 * Do their objectives align with yours?
 * Coaching/Collaboration (less didactic)

+---

+* TPEA Grants for early carrer teachers wanting to do action research